Weighting for a complex sub-merged dataset

 Are you coming to our Understanding Society conference in July?
 If yes, maybe we could discuss this then?

-#6 Updated by Emily Lowthian almost 3 years ago
+#6 Updated by Emily Lowthian about 3 years ago

 Ok, that makes sense.